Hepatitis B in Bali: Prevention & Treatment

 Mother-to-Child Transmission

-Hepatitis B can be passed from an infected mother to her baby during childbirth.
-Vaccination at birth can prevent transmission.
+Hepatitis B can be transmitted from an infected mother to her baby during childbirth.
+Prompt vaccination and appropriate medical care at birth can effectively prevent this form of transmission.

-To minimize risks, Life Everyouth Bali advises travelers and residents to practice safe hygiene and consider Hepatitis B vaccination before engaging in high-risk activities.
+To reduce transmission risks, Life Everyouth Bali encourages both travelers and residents to maintain proper hygiene and consider Hepatitis B vaccination before engaging in any high-risk activities.

 Hepatitis B Prevention in Bali